Hilaria Baldwin Cuddles 3-Month-Old Baby & Shows Off Incredible Postpartum Body In Black Bra & Thong

 Hilaria Thomas Baldwin is one fit mama.
 She took to Instagram over the weekend to show off her 3-month-old son, Eduardo.
 She also flaunted her incredible postpartum body in a beautiful photo that sparked some intense conversation among her 835,000 followers.

 The mother-of-five shared that the image was captured after bath time.
-Carmen, Hilaria and Alec Baldwin only daughter, took the photo that shows her mother and brother enjoying a quiet moment.
-In the caption, Hilaria stated that she couldn’t stop smelling her baby.
-Edu, as they call the infant, was wearing a red outfit that had belonged to his brothers.
-She also shared that his father thought that he looked like a tomato in the outfit, while his brother called him a “Christmas miracle.”
+Carmen — Hilaria and Alec Baldwin’s only daughter — took the photo that shows her mother and brother enjoying a quiet moment.
+In the caption, Hilaria wrote that she couldn’t stop smelling her baby.
+Edu, as they call the infant, was wearing a red outfit which had belonged to his brothers.
+She also shared that his father thought he looked like a tomato in the outfit, while his brother called him a “Christmas miracle.”
 She sided with her son on the matter.

 Hilaria looked magnificent in the underwear.
-She wore a black bra with a wide underband.
-She paired it with its matching thong bottoms.
+She wore a black bra with a wide band.
+She paired it with matching thong panties.
 The ebony color contrasted sharply with her skin tone, while the fabric clung to her insane figure.
 She flaunted her toned stomach, minuscule waist and endless legs in the pic.

-The 36-year-old styled her dark locks in a half ponytail.
+The 36-year-old styled her dark locks in a half-ponytail.
 She let her mane casually fall down her back and shoulders.
 The photo was taken in a room with dreamy lighting coming through the drapes.

-The author held her son close, tucking her arm at his knees.
+The author held her son close, tucking her arm under his knees.
 She kissed his plump cheek and closed her eyes as if she was appreciating the moment with him.
-In her caption, she also mentioned that she could not get enough of his scent.

 The pic has already racked up over 40,000 likes.
-Most of her followers praised her fit form and raved about her mothering skills.
+Many of her followers praised her fit form and raved over her mothering skills.
 An interesting debate arose in the comments section about whether it was realistic for a mother to get her figure back so soon after birth.

 “This body gave birth to 5 babies?!
 Damn girl,” an admirer wrote.